DigitalRuby/ExchangeSharp/README.md

 - GDAX (public, basic private)
 - Kraken (public, basic private)
 - Poloniex (public, basic private)

+The following cryptocurrency services are supported:
+- Cryptowatch (partial)

+// TODO: Consider adding eTrade, although stocks are a low priority right now... :)

 Please send pull requests if you have made a change that you feel is worthwhile.